Skip to main content

 Assessing who needs what services

-The Arkansas Department of Human Services (DHS) has long had ambitious goals to improve the state’s Medicaid program.
+The Arkansas Department of Human Services (DHS) has long pursued a clear goal: Improve outcomes for Medicaid beneficiaries while ensuring responsible stewardship of public resources.
 It successfully enacted a plan to save $835 million in Medicaid costs between 2017 and 2021, mainly through program efficiencies, improved utilization of services and better outcomes.

 Making this a reality called for a coordinated effort to manage the care of beneficiaries with complex medical and behavioral health conditions.